redhat-naps-da/ml-toolkit-deployments/kubeflow/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 # Prepare for the deployment

+Ill cover two approaches based on different skillsets: 1) deploy using the ODH operator 2) deploy using the terminal.

+## Option 1: Deploy using the ODH Operator

+## Option 2: Deploy using the terminal

 Switch to a terminal and log into the OCP cluster to deploy the Kubeflow tools.
 You will need to install 2 tools (oc and kfctl), download and edit a Kubeflow manifest.
 For this part of the session, a [RHEL 8.3 host cockpit terminal session](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_systems_using_the_rhel_8_web_console/getting-started-with-the-rhel-8-web-console_system-management-using-the-rhel-8-web-console) was used, which offers a lot of other advanced capabilities.

 **Download, install and move the oc command line tool into your path.** With the OpenShift command line interface, you can create applications and manage OpenShift projects from a terminal.
 Detailed steps can be found here: https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html. **Log into the cluster using the oc login command.**